mbhossain/Content-Angular/style_scss/feature/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description:
+1. ng content
+The ng-content is used when we want to insert the content dynamically inside the component that helps to increase component reusability.

+Using ng-content we can pass content inside the component selector and when angular parses that content that appears at the place of ng-content.